 Online Marketing Matters

-As a growing business we are coming to the realisation that having an online presence is no longer just desirable however is now an essential part of the business.
-Therefore we are now going through a massive learning curve as we try to (slowly but surely) up our game and become more prominent throughout Trailblazer BBQs social media and online accounts.
+As a growing business we are coming to the realisation that having an online presence is no longer just desirable.
+It is now an essential part of the business.
+Therefore we are going through a massive learning curve as we try to (slowly but surely) up our game and become more prominent throughout Trailblazer BBQs social media and online accounts.

-There is no doubt that we still have a long way to go, however we have picked up a few hints and tips along the way that you may find beneficial in helping you up your marketing game
+There is no doubt that we still have a long way to go, however we have picked up a few hints and tips along the way that you may find beneficial in helping you up your street food branding & catering marketing.

 Social media pages let you share exciting news, menu updates and captivating media to a wide and varied audience.
 As a street food business you can also claim a Google My Business Page completely free of charge, giving a great opportunity to capitalise on.
 Especially as According to Google, 97% of consumers use the web to search for local businesses.

 As the name implies, ‘social’ media success is built through sharing relevant and exciting content, conversing and connecting with your audience.
 It’s a great way of staying connected to your followers and community, promoting new business features or services, sharing special discounts or offers and informing people of where you will be located each day.

 Picking your platforms

 The number of social media platforms available this day in age can be overwhelming.
 It’s better to be predominant across a coupe of platforms rather than half hearted across the lot so take time and choose wisely what platforms are best suited for your needs.

 We recommend that a business claims their brand’s name/domain across all social media accounts.
 Even if they are not intending on using them just yet.
 Doing this allows the business to have a strong and consistent handle across all social media platforms.